 Depending on the length of your event it might not be possible to bring enough food or water with you on the bike and the run.
 That is where aid stations come into play.
-Most events will have areas marked off staffed with volunteers who will offer up water and products form whatever nutrition company sponsors that race (keep in mind there folks are giving up their free time to help you, so be nice to them!).
-You should avoid trying anything new on race day, so unless you are familiar with the products being offered and have used them before, try and stick with just the water.
-Sometimes that isn’t an option and you need to get some energy drink or grab a bar, just be aware that your stomach to not be happy with this new product which can have unpleasant consequences.
+Most events will have areas marked off and staffed with volunteers who will offer up water and products from whatever nutrition company sponsors that race (keep in mind these folks are giving up their free time to help you, so be nice to them!).
+You should avoid trying anything new on race day, so unless you are familiar with the products being offered and have used them before, try to stick with just the water.
+Sometimes that isn’t an option and you need an energy drink or a bar; just be aware that your stomach may not be happy with this new product and there may be unpleasant consequences.

-Drafting, sometimes referred to as “Slipstreaming” is the phenomenon of two or more moving objects aligned so that the overall energy requirement for the trailing objects is reduced.
-In cycling what this means is if you are riding behind someone in their “Draft” you have to do less work to go the same speed as them, upwards of 30% less work in some cases!
-In most triathlons drafting is grounds for disqualification on the bike leg (unless you are specifically doing a draft-legal triathlon).
+Drafting, sometimes referred to as “slipstreaming” is the phenomenon of two or more moving objects aligned so that the overall energy requirement for the trailing objects is reduced.
+In cycling, what this means is that if you are riding behind someone in their “draft” you have to do less work to go the same speed as them; upwards of 30% less work in some cases!
+In most triathlons, drafting is grounds for disqualification on the bike leg (unless you are specifically doing a draft-legal triathlon).
 That means on race day you need to be aware of the drafting rules for your specific race.
-Generally, the rule is you have to leave 7m (about three bikes lengths) of room between you and a rider in front of you in addition to 1m on either side.
+Generally, the requirement is to leave 7m (about three bike lengths) of room between you and the rider in front of you, in addition to 1m on either side.
 Almost all penalties and disqualifications in a triathlon are due to drafting, so pay attention to those around you on the bike!
-Good rules of thumb to follow are that unless you are passing someone, stay the right, and, when overtaking someone move to the left side of the road (after checking for other riders or vehicles) before closing the final four bikes lengths to them.
+Good rules of thumb to follow are that unless you are passing someone, stay to the right, and when overtaking someone move to the left side of the road (after checking for other riders or vehicles) before closing the final four bike lengths.

-Paddles are a simple training accessory you will want to use in the pool.
-They are small (usually plastic) paddles that you fit over your hands.
+Paddles are a simple training accessory you may want to use in the pool.
+They are small (usually plastic) paddles that fit over your hands.
 This greatly increases the surface area of your hand, which means you can “pull” more water with each stroke.
-When used in training they help teach you the correct angle you need to place your hand to pull the maximum amount of water.
-Since you can pull more water you get a greater feeling for the change in resistance your hand feels depending on the angle you are moving your hand through the water.
-Remember the idea is to keep your hand perpendicular to the direction you are going at all times during the stroke, but that is easier said than done!
+When used in training they help you learn the correct hand and arm angle in order to pull the maximum amount of water.
+Since you can pull more water, you get a greater feeling for the change in resistance that your hand feels depending on the angle you are moving your hand through the water.
+Remember the idea is to keep your hand perpendicular to the direction you are going at all times during the stroke, which is much easier said than done!
 Swimming with paddles can also be considered strength work because they increase the work demand on the upper body.
 Due to the increased resistance, however, there may be additional strain on the shoulders, and any faulty stroke mechanics you have will be amplified.
 Beginning swimmers should focus on improving their technique before training with paddles in order to prevent injury.
 Experienced swimmers should introduce paddles into their routine slowly; starting with 10% or less of the total workout distance for the first four weeks.
 If there is no shoulder pain and you’ve adapted well, distance can be increased by 5% per month, but not to exceed 25%.

-A Pull Buoy is another training accessory for the pool that help build upper body strength.
-The Pull Buoy is a small float that is placed between the legs during certain efforts and is commonly paired with paddles.
+A pull buoy is another training accessory for the pool that helps to build upper body strength.
+The pull buoy is a small float that is placed between the legs during certain efforts and is commonly paired with paddles.
 This takes your legs out of the equation during swimming.
 (At least it should, though some Sufferlandrians will still naturally kick a little, and if you are someone who does this consider adding a band around your ankles to keep your legs still.)
-This is why using a Pull Buoy is referred to as “Pulling”, because you have to use your arms to Pull yourself through the water.
-Using a Pull Buoy with help keep your body in the correct position while not using your legs.
-When you do kickless swimming drills without a Pull Buoy your legs will sink a bit in the water, which forces your upper body to be angled slightly up out of the water.
-As we have said before technique in swimming is massively important, so correct body positioning is vital and this is the advantage of adding a Pull Buoy to efforts to your training.
+This is why using a pull buoy is referred to as “pulling,” because you are forced to use only your arms to pull yourself through the water.
+Using a pull buoy will help keep your hips high in the water while not kicking.
+When you do kickless swimming drills without a pull buoy, your legs will sink slightly, which forces your upper body to be angled slightly up out of the water.
+As we have said before, technique in swimming is massively important, so correct body positioning is vital and this is the advantage of adding a pull buoy to efforts in your training.

 RECOMMENDED PERCEIVED EXERTION (RPE)